 This webinar is designed to familiarize the dental assistant with basic knowledge regarding the diagnosis, procedures used, and treatment of infected dental pulp and root canals.
 The role of the dental assistant as a team member in preparing the patient before, during and after endodontic treatment will be discussed.

 Steven Senia graduated from Texas A&M University, Summa Cum Laude, with a Bachelor's of Science Degree in Industrial Engineering.
 After working as an engineer for John Deere he returned to earn a Master's Degree in Business Administration.
 Drs.
 E. Steve Senia, William Wildey (endodontists) and Steven started a company called LightSpeed Technology Inc. (LTI) in 1993 manufacturing LightSpeed nickel-titanium rotary instruments, battery powered handpieces, SimpliFill obturators as well as other supplies required for endodontic treatment.
 As President of LTI, Steven ran day-to day-operations until LTI was acquired by Discus Dental in 2006.
 The LightSpeed line of endodontic products are currently manufacturered by Kerr Dental (formerly SybronEndo).
-Steven entered semi-retirement in 2013 and is currently working part-time for Kerr Dental.
-Additionally Steven works as a part-time assistant for Dr. David Seguin (General Dentist) in San Antonio Texas.
+Steven entered semi-retirement in 2013 and works as a part-time assistant for Dr. David Seguin (General Dentist) in San Antonio Texas.

 Upon completion of this course, the dental professional should be able to: